Slop Articles

 Is there any thought at the core?

 Slop, the way I mean it, isn't AI-shaped writing.
-It's words without thoughts.
+It's words without thoughts and care.1

 It doesn't have to be an original thought, as in the first person ever to think it.
 Ideas co-evolve.
 People arrive at the same insight independently all the time, especially when they're swimming in the same currents.